khangt1k25/Image-Captioning/README.md

 ## Preprocessing
+I take a step to save image_feature of all images from pretrained Resnet and save embedding matrix for vocabulary

-Run preprocess.py to prepare data for train. ( This may take a while)
+Run preprocess.py to prepare data for train. ( This may take a while )

 ## Training
 Run train.py to train your self

 ## Testing
 Run data.py to see the demo

+## Results

 ## References
 This code inspired by : . https://www.tensorflow.org/tutorials/text/image_captioning